 Good leadership is by definition all about taking the venture forward and finding viable new avenues where the business can evolve and prosper.
-Poor leadership, on the other hands, typically tends to be static, much more about protecting the status quo and, if there are any around, resting on laurels.
+Poor leadership, on the other hand, typically tends to be static, much more about protecting the status quo and, if there are any around, resting on laurels.

-This ‘don’t rock the boat’ approach may have been a viable business model twenty years ago, but at the frenetic pace of business today it is no longer an option.
+This ‘don’t rock the boat’ approach may have been a viable business model 20 years ago, but at the frenetic pace of business today it is no longer an option.
 To stand still today is to go backwards - and quickly.

-While I have found that outstanding leadership tend to come in a huge range of very different and often quite quirky and eccentric packages, poor leadership usually displays a lot of common denominators.
+While I have found that outstanding leadership tends to come in a huge range of very different and often quite quirky and eccentric packages, poor leadership usually displays a lot of common denominators.
 There are also a lot of contradictions, however.